Covariate Adjustment for the Win Odds: Application to Cardiovascular Outcomes Trials: Introduction

 The remainder of this manuscript is organized as follows.
 Section \ref{sec_Theory} presents the methodology for covariate adjustment for the MPI, as developed by Vermeulen et al.,\cite{VermeulenIncreasingThePower} and extends it to the win odds.
-In Section \ref{sec_CantosApplication}, we apply the proposed covariate-adjusted win odds method to synthetic data based on the CANTOS trial\cite{ridker2017antiinflammatory} characteristics and illustrate the impact of adjusting for different sets of covariates.
+In Section \ref{sec_CantosApplication}, we apply the proposed covariate-adjusted win odds method to synthetic data based on the CANTOS trial\cite{ridker2017antiinflammatory} characteristics {and to a publicly available subset of the HF-ACTION trial data\cite{OConnorHFACTION, MaoWRPackage}}and illustrate the impact of adjusting for different sets of covariates.
 Section \ref{sec_Simulations} reports results from a simulation study evaluating the operating characteristics of the covariate-adjusted win odds.
 Finally, Section \ref{sec_Discussion} concludes with a discussion.